 - 1. Contact the public body directly.
 Put your complaint in writing. - 2.
 Assess the public body's response. - 3.
-If you disagree with the public body's response or if they do not respond within 60 days, you can file a complaint with the OIPC. - ✓ Put your complaint to the OIPC in writing and include a copy of your complaint to the public body and the public body's response (if there is one) - ✓ There is no fee for filing a complaint with the OIPC
+If you disagree with the public body's response you can file a complaint with the OIPC. - ✓ Put your complaint to the OIPC in writing and include a copy of your complaint to the public body and the public body's response (if there is one) - ✓ There is no fee for filing a complaint with the OIPC